DNA and RNA codon tables: Alternative codons in other translation tables

 The genetic code was once believed to be universal: a codon would code for the same amino acid regardless of the organism or source.
 However, it is now agreed that the genetic code evolves, resulting in discrepancies in how a codon is translated depending on the genetic source.
 For example, in 1981, it was discovered that the use of codons AUA, UGA, AGA and AGG by the coding system in mammalian mitochondria differed from the universal code.
 Stop codons can also be affected: in ciliated protozoa, the universal stop codons UAA and UAG code for glutamine.
+Four novel alternative genetic codes (numbered here 34–37) were discovered in bacterial genomes by Shulgina and Eddy, revealing the first sense codon changes in bacteria.
 The following table displays these alternative codons.